Dragoon-Lab/LaitsV3/documentation/json-format.md

 then it contains the text written by the student and "inputs" is empty.
 Likewise,  "initial" contains either the numerical value of the student input or the string typed by the student if the parse fails.

+The attribute "status" saves state for the node editor, listing status and enable/disable for each of the controls.

 Another function of the student model is to allow the author to create a partially completed model that the user will have to correct or complete.
 Thus